Jonah Heim Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in MLB.
+- The Royals pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Royals have a 4.36 team ERA that ranks 14th across all league pitching staffs.
+- The Royals have the 16th-ranked team ERA across all MLB pitching staffs (4.58).

-- The Royals rank 16th in baseball in home runs allowed (12 total, 1.1 per game).
+- Royals pitchers combine to allow 13 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Lyles (0-2) gets the starting nod for the Royals, his third this season.
+- The Royals will look to Keller (1-1) in his third start this season.

-- His last appearance was on Thursday against the Toronto Blue Jays, when the right-hander threw 5 2/3 innings, surrendering five earned runs while allowing eight hits.
+- His last time out came on Friday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.